yosemitebandit/vebsite/content/notes/quandry.md

 The code I'm using is on [github](https://github.com/yosemitebandit/quandry).

-My imaging rig needs some better lighting -- here's an [LED refresher from adafruit](https://learn.adafruit.com/all-about-leds/overview) that I should read..
+I've built a few small imaging rigs to take consistent photographs, but they still needs some better lighting -- here's an [LED refresher from adafruit](https://learn.adafruit.com/all-about-leds/overview) that I should read..